Denazification: Censorship

 The publication Der Ruf (The Call) was a popular literary magazine first published in 1945 by Alfred Andersch and edited by Hans Werner Richter.
 Der Ruf, also called Independent Pages of the New Generation, claimed to have the aim of educating the German people about democracy.
-In 1947 its publication was blocked by the American forces for being overly critical of occupational government.
+In 1947, its publication was blocked by the American forces for being overly critical of the occupational government.
 Richter attempted to print many of the controversial pieces in a volume entitled Der Skorpion (The Scorpion).
 The occupational government blocked publication of Der Skorpion before it began, saying that the volume was too "nihilistic".

 Publication of Der Ruf resumed in 1948 under a new publisher, but Der Skorpion was blocked and not widely distributed.
 Unable to publish his works, Richter founded Group 47.

 The Allied costs for occupation were charged to the German people.
-A newspaper which revealed the charges (including, among other things, thirty thousand bras) was banned by the occupation authorities for revealing this information.
+A newspaper that revealed the charges (including, among other things, thirty thousand bras) was banned by the occupation authorities for disclosing this information.

+In 1946, the U.S. zone implemented a comprehensive survey known as the Fragebogen (questionnaire).
+The survey was used to identify the level of involvement post-war Germans had had with the Nazi regime.
+It was the initial tool in the process of identifying and purging Nazi influence from positions of power and public life.
+The survey consisted of 131 questions about personal information, political affiliation, military service, professional activities, financial and social status, and cultural and educational activities.
+The vast variety of questions allowed the Allies to assess, categorize, and determine eligibility for positions in government, education, and business.

+An early version was created in 1944 by the Supreme Headquarters Allied Expeditionary Force (SHAEF).
+This original version of the Fragebögen set the foundation of later questionnaires that were created by the Allies in the different occupation zones.
+The early version consisted of 78 questions and asked about one's profession.
+In comparison, the 131-question survey asked more personal questions and allowed respondents to write comments and explanations for any responses needing clarification.

+The inspiration for both variations of the questionnaire came from the Scheda Personale, which was created in 1943 by political scientist Aldo L. Raffa.
+The goal of the document was similar to the denazification questionnaire but was aimed at the defascization of Italy from the former fascists under Mussolini.

+In addition to the removal of Nazis from influential positions in government, education, and business, Mikkel Dack argues that the Fragebogen had the effect of forcing a large part of Germany's postwar population to confront their relationship to the Nazi regime.
+Moreover, the Fragebogen gave many Germans the opportunity to rewrite their past and construct a new anti-Nazi identity, further helping to distance the country from National Socialism.